Bowl, spindle, detail, and roughing gouges carry different mass and nose shape.

 What changes most

-Mass, flute depth, and nose shapeThose are usually the differences people feel first, even before they can explain them clearly.
+Mass, flute depth, and nose shapeThose are usually the first differences people feel.

 Best comparison move

-Keep one angle and switch familiesThe similarities stay visible, which makes the real differences easier to spot.
+Keep one angle and switch familiesThe similarities stay visible, so the real differences are easier to spot.

 Where confusion starts